-559. New Testament Theology\
+559. New Testament Theology

-An analysis of the developing theological perspectives of primitive Christianity as expressed in the literature of the New Testament and the Apostolic Fathers.
+An analysis of the developing theological perspectives of early Christianity as expressed in the literature of the New Testament and the Apostolic Fathers.
 Prerequisite: Introduction to New Testament.

-560. Directed Study in the New Testament
+560. Directed Study in the New Testament Offered Annually Each Semester